 Refining NZ‘s jetty loading structures are key to the entire plant’s operation, with zero redundancy for their function.
-Built in a corrosive marine and industrial environment, the structures – which had durability issues and some structural deficiencies – were in a deteriorated condition and in need of repairs and maintenance.
+Built in a corrosive marine and industrial environment, the structures – which had durability issues and some structural deficiencies – were in a deteriorated condition and need of repairs and maintenance.

-GRIT began with a condition assessment and worked with specialist consultants on Seismic fitness for service, code compliance for ongoing use and temporary works wind loading assessments.
+GRIT began with a condition assessment and worked with specialist consultants on Seismic fitness for service, code compliance for ongoing use, and temporary works wind loading assessments.

 With the first stage of structural repairs completed, the client could be confident that the structure was safe for ongoing operation.
-Once fully maintained, the structures will be compliant in accordance with building code and IPENZ PN19 requirements.
+Once fully maintained, the structures will be compliant under building code and IPENZ PN19 requirements.
 Along with repair and maintenance guidance and a maintenance program to maximise the performance of protective coatings, the outcome for the client is an asset that will be durable and reliable for the next 25 years or more.